Lancaster Theological Seminary

 Lancaster Theological Seminary is a seminary of the United Church of Christ in Lancaster, Pennsylvania.
 It was founded in 1825 by members of the German Reformed Church in the United States to provide theological education for prospective clergy and other church leaders.
+It was acquired in 2025 by Moravian University and merged into MU's school of theology.

 History

 19th century

 After a failed attempt to open the school in Frederick, Maryland, and another in Harrisburg, Pennsylvania, the school opened in Carlisle, Pennsylvania, on the campus of Dickinson College on March 11, 1825, with a class of five students.
 Later lectures were held in the "old Reformed Church of Carlisle."
 At this time the seminary struggled financially and due to the fund raising campaign of James Ross Reily (1788–1884) the seminary was able to relocate to York in 1829.
 Here attendance averaged between 12 and 25 students.

 In 1836–37, the seminary moved again to Mercersburg, Pennsylvania under the charter of Marshall College.
 Here the work of such celebrated professors as John Williamson Nevin, Friederich Augustus Rauch, and Philip Schaff gave rise to the Mercersburg theology, noted for its historic concerns for worship, sacraments, and Church in its ecumenical expressions.

 In 1853, Marshall College moved to Lancaster, Pennsylvania, consolidating with Franklin College to form Franklin and Marshall College.

 In 1871, the seminary moved to the campus of Franklin and Marshall College in Lancaster.
 While viewed as a temporary arrangement, the present site of the seminary was not purchased until 1893.
 The buildings were completed and occupied in 1894.